marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

         500 http://ftp.ch.debian.org/debian/ wheezy/main i386 Packages
 {% endhighlight %}

-In case you want to revert to the old clean version, apt allows to define a specific revision on the command line.
+It is possible to revert to the old clean package by defining a specific version on the command line.

 {% highlight console lineos %}
 ➜  /tmp [1] at 16:38:25 [Sat 7] $ sudo apt-get install libssl1.0.0=1.0.1e-2+deb7u14